citp/privacy-policy-historical/f/fr/fre/freecoursesonline.us.md

-> *The following text is extracted and transformed from the freecoursesonline.us privacy policy that was archived on 2018-08-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180808033821id_/https%3A//www.freecoursesonline.us/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the freecoursesonline.us privacy policy that was archived on 2019-11-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191103161516id_/https%3A//www.freecoursesonline.me/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | FreeCoursesOnline.Us
+# Privacy Policy | FreeCoursesOnline.Me

 ### 1\.
 INTRODUCTION

 **1.1.
-PURPOSE OF POLICY.** FreeCoursesOnline.Us (us, we, Non-Profit Orgainzation) is committed to respecting the privacy rights of visitors and other users of this site.
+PURPOSE OF POLICY.**  Our Website (us, we, Non-Profit Organization) is committed to respecting the privacy rights of visitors and other users of this site.
 We created this Privacy Policy (this Policy) to give you confidence as you visit and use the Site, and to demonstrate our commitment to fair information practices.
 This Policy is only applicable to the Site, and not to any other websites that you may be able to access from the Site, each of which may have data collection and use practices and policies that differ materially from this Policy.

 **1.2.
 NOTICE CONCERNING CHILDREN**